Military Death

 I lost a great uncle in World War II (who I obviously never knew), I lost a childhood friend in Iraq, but I’ve never served in the Military.
 I’ve attended a hundred military funeral services, some at Military Cemeteries and a half dozen at Arlington Cemetery, but I’ve never lost a close friend.
 My dad and cousin have blown taps for hundreds of veterans at their interment, but none of those veterans were my immediate family.

-But I pushed him anyways.
-I looked him in the eyes as I draped the cover over the dead body lying on my stretcher, “What are you doing on Monday?”
+We pulled the body out of the morgue.
+I looked him in the eyes as I draped the cover over the corpse lying on my stretcher and I asked “What are you doing on Monday?”
 Tears started to well up in his eyes, so I pulled back any more questions.

 He paused.
 Gathered himself.
 Looked at the ground and shook his head.
+Years removed from war, his emotion was still raw, and he struggled to constrain it.

 I knew what he was saying.
 I’ve heard it said a thousand times.
 No words, but enough to say what you’re feeling.